-The student must make his choice of study course/course carefully and commit to the choices he makes.
-However, it is possible to check your study program before the start of the new period using the open course trays in Wilma.
-It is a good idea to discuss the changes with the group supervisor, study supervisor or principal to make sure that your study program makes sense and that the courses are sufficient.
+The student must make his choice of study course carefully and commit to the choices he makes.
+However, it is possible to check your study program before the start of a new period using the open study period trays in Wilma.
+It is a good idea to discuss the changes with the group supervisor, study supervisor or principal to make sure that your study program makes sense and that the study courses are sufficient.

-Succeeding in high school studies requires regular and active participation in the lessons of study periods/courses as well as conscientious homework and course work.
+Succeeding in high school studies requires regular and active participation in the lessons of the study periods and conscientious completion of homework and other assigned tasks.

 When making a plan for upper secondary school studies, think about the following things: